faxi-online/directpay-api/README.md

 ### URL
-In test you must do post to the URL below, where 1 is the transaction id created in Faxi.
+In test you must do post to the URL below, where 1 is the DirectPay id created in Faxi.
 ```
 https://test.faxi.online/api/direct-pay/1
 ```